RosettaDrone/rosettadrone/README.md

 # Welcome to Rosetta Drone

-This is the official and actively maintained Rosetta Drone.
+This is the official and actively maintained Rosetta Drone project.

 Rosetta Drone is a MAVLink wrapper for the DJI SDK, which allows users to fly DJI drones using MAVLink-speaking ground control stations.
 In theory it should work with any MAVLink GCS.